 Summers are busy, to expect long line-ups at museums and other sightseeing attractions.
 Purchase tickets ahead of time and choose skip the lines, or early mornings/late evening entries.

 Paris Winter Itinerary

 Winters in Paris are not crazy like it is in Canada or some parts of USA.
-It is quite mild, probably will be a beach weather for some traveling from northern Canada (ask my husband).
-Ok, so for the most of us, winters in Paris will be cold, you can expect snow in December and January.
+It is quite mild, probably will be beach weather for some traveling from northern Canada (ask my husband).
+Ok, so for most of us, winters in Paris will be cold, you can expect snow in December and January.

 Wear warm clothes when you are exploring different neighborhoods.
 Paris is a great place to ring in new years or Christmas celebrations, do festive shopping and visit markets.
-Almost all of the attractions will be open during winters, probably less line-ups (as people are cold, and some are busy shopping).
+Almost all of the attractions will be open during winters, probably fewer line-ups (as people are cold, and some are busy shopping).